UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 #<a name="output-example"></a>Example output data and plot

-The <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/x_Example_R_habitat.output.csv">output </a> and a simple plot of the habitat data expected from the R script is provided below.
+The simple plots of the data expected from the R script is provided below.

 ![alt text](https://cloud.githubusercontent.com/assets/14978794/18816109/d623e9e6-8374-11e6-81c7-c8ac6fc2241b.png "Example plot of length data")